VTI ETF Review: Vanguard Total Stock Market Index Fund ETF

 Comparing Benchmarks

-Additionally, there are other U.S. total market ETFs managed by different firms, such as the iShares Core S&P Total U.S. Stock Market ETF (ITOT) or the Schwab U.S. Broad Market ETF (SCHB).
-Performance among these similarly oriented funds tends to be nearly indistinguishable, with minor variations due to expense ratios or slightly different underlying indexes.
+There are also other U.S. total market ETFs managed by different firms, such as the iShares Core S&P Total U.S. Stock Market ETF (ITOT) or the Schwab U.S. Broad Market ETF (SCHB).
+Performance among these similarly oriented funds tends to be nearly indistinguishable, with minor variations due to expense ratios, index methodology, securities lending, tracking error, spreads, and trading preferences.

 Resilience in Market Downturns